The interrelationship between genetics, heredity and evolution is the focus of research of the Laboratory of Genetics. Central is the study of genetic

 phenotypic tools for experimental manipulation.

-Below a complete list of research projects currently performed at Laboratory of Genetics is given.
+Below is a selection of research projects currently performed at Laboratory of Genetics.
 In many of these projects there are possibilities for BSc and MSc students to perform a thesis.
 If interested please feel free to contact the responsible researcher directly.
 A more up-to-date list of thesis topics can be found here: https://bit.ly/3DCJbBU, or have a look at our Genetics Thesis & Internship Brightspace (use self-enroll in the Discover section of Brightspace).
 If in doubt, please contact Bart Pannebakker, the GEN Thesis coordinator at email@example.com.